SeanLehey/Deploying-a-RAG-Enhanced-Local-LLM/README.md

 ![ChunkAndEmbed](https://github.com/user-attachments/assets/c0411acc-669e-4da8-b4e2-ceee2695e3de)

 Once the script has run, we will see a new `godot_docs.lance` file representing our vector database in our project folder.
-This is the beating heart of our RAG.
+This will be the engine for our retrieval-augmented approach.

 <img width="1180" height="387" alt="image" src="https://github.com/user-attachments/assets/a4e4a09a-8f08-41b6-ad49-d62df77c6245" />